teronlabs/decimate/src/README.md

         * e.g. if only the chi1 test should be performed, use "-r chi1".
         * If testing for a single round should stop as soon as one of the 22 individual tests fails, include "-r abort1fail"
         * Leaving the string empty is equivalent to running all IID tests without aborting the round on the first failure.
-* Return values: ('failure', 'totalPasses', 'totals', 'roundPassCount', 'roundTotalCount')
+* Return values: ('failure', 'totalPasses', 'totals', 'roundPassCount', 'roundTotalCount', 'passOrderList')
     * failure: a boolean indicating whether the overall testing result for all rounds is a failure.
     * totalPasses: a dictionary providing the number of total passes for each of the 22 individual IID tests.
     * totals: a dictionary providing the total number of tests performed for each of the 22 individual IID tests.
     * roundPassCount: How many testing rounds passed overall (i.e. how many rounds where all 22 different IID tests passed)
     * roundTotalCount: How many testing rounds were carried out.
+    * passOrderList: Dictionary of dictionaries containing the order of passes and fails for each type of IID test and each round.
+Pass = 0 and Fail = 1.
+May be used to find patterns of failure, e.g. every 4th test fails.
     * NOTE:
         * results in the format of exampleResultsList will be written to the results_path.
 This is different to the format of the values retuned by this function.
         * If overwrite==False, the previous content of results_path is also written to the results_path.